Through the Looking Glass (Lost): Critical response

 The Futon Critic placed the episode first in the site's annual "50 Best Episodes" list.
 E! said that "Through the Looking Glass" was possibly "the best episode ever of the entire series."
 TV Guide described "Through the Looking Glass" as "a dizzying exercise in adventure, sustained tension and time-shifting rug pulling [that was] spectacularly produced, amazingly directed and gloriously acted."
 IGN gave the double episode a perfect 10/10 – the best review of the season – saying it was "nothing short of a masterpiece of storytelling with a brilliantly paced narrative."
 IGN would conclude that the flashforward was the "Biggest Shock" in 2007 television.
-Both IGN and The Los Angeles Times would later declare "Through the Looking Glass" as the second best Lost episode, behind "The Constant".
+Both IGN and The Los Angeles Times would later declare "Through the Looking Glass" as the second-best Lost episode, behind "The Constant".
 BuddyTV praised the unpredictability, saying that "no other show can even attempt to do what Lost does."
 BuddyTV would later call "Through the Looking Glass" the best finale of 2007 and Charlie's death the saddest TV death of 2007.
 "Through the Looking Glass" was TV.com's "Editor's Choice" for "Best Episode" of 2007.
 AOL's TV Squad gave the episode a 7/7, noting that "the writers followed through on Desmond's premonitions and successfully delivered the highly anticipated game-changer."
 Television Without Pity gave the third-season finale an "A".
 The Sydney Morning Herald wrote that Lost "may have unjumped [the shark] with [the] flashforward."
 Entertainment Weekly ranked it as one of the top ten episodes of 2007, saying that the cliffhanger "[revealed] new dimensions to [Lost's] creative world."
 Zap2It questioned "whether to be deeply frustrated (again), really, really confused (a distinct possibility) or just in awe of the incredible mind-(ahem) show runners… have pulled off."
 The writing for Locke was criticized, and one IGN writer said that "it seems irrational that he would go and [stab Naomi] in the back without explaining himself."
-Lindelof stated "that we might be willing to give [Locke] the benefit of the doubt for any action he took in response to [lying, gutshot, in a pit of Dharma corpses for two days and on the verge of taking his own life], even if considered slightly 'out of character'."
+Lindelof stated "that we might be willing to give [Locke] the benefit of the doubt for any action he took in response to [lying, gut shot, in a pit of Dharma corpses for two days and on the verge of taking his own life], even if considered slightly 'out of character'."
 Film and television director and writer Kevin Smith said that "to do [3] seasons and then suddenly throw a massive curveball is just so dramatically satisfying, you just take your hats off to the writers in a big, bad way."